 The term “palliative care” is often misunderstood.
 Unfortunately, these misconceptions can keep people from realizing all the benefits it can offer.
 People may assume it means giving up treatment or that it is only for someone who is dying.
-In fact, Palliative Care is compatible with treatment and is meant to help people keep living as long as possible and achieve the best possible quality of life.
+In fact, this care is compatible with treatment and is meant to help people keep living as long as possible and achieve the best possible quality of life.

 So what exactly is palliative care?
 It is specialized medical care for people living with a serious illness.
 The care is focused on symptom relief and stress relief related to the illness.
-The goal of palliative care is to improve quality of life for both the patient and their family.
+The goal of is to improve quality of life for both the patient and their family.

 Care is provided by a specialty-trained team of doctors, nurse practitioners, social workers and other specialists who work together with your primary doctors and other specialists to provide an extra layer of support.